quoirien/slide-machine/README.md

 ## What it is
 Simple in-browser environment to manage building psychotronic visuals (mainly intended for projection in live performance settings) on the fly.

+## License

+Haven't figured out specific license to use yet but my intention is that it be considered public domain, (k) all rights reversed, all propriety waived.

 ## Installation

 Download the files wherever you like.
 Open the index.html file in your browser of choice.